doctorLightbulb/notes_converter/README.md

 python -m venv venv --prompt="notes"
 ```

-Activate the virtual environment (which command you use will depend on your operating system):
+Activate the virtual environment.
+Which command you use will depend on your operating system.

 **Windows**